-Founded in 1963, the University of East Anglia (UEA) is ranked as one of the UK's Top 15 universities (Guardian University Guide 2015, Complete University Guide 2015), with an international reputation for first-rate quality teaching and research across a wide range of subject areas.
+UEA is ranked as one of the UK's Top 15 universities according Time and Sunday Times Good University Guide and top 20 in Guardian University Guide, with an international reputation for first-rate quality teaching and research across a wide range of subject areas.

 Home to over 15,000 Home/EU and International students, our Postgraduate community of around 3,000 students forms one of the central strengths of the University.
 We pride ourselves on the excellence of our wide range of intellectually stimulating Postgraduate Taught and Research degrees, and aim to offer a supportive environment, with leading academic specialists, and access to exceptional research resources.

-Four Faculties, comprising a total of 24 Schools of study, provide research-led teaching with academic rigour in a range of subjects across the Sciences, Arts and Humanities, Social Sciences, and Medicine and Health Sciences.
+Four Faculties provide research-led teaching with academic rigor in a range of subjects across the Sciences, Arts and Humanities, Social Sciences, and Medicine and Health Sciences.

 Degrees may be offered as full-time and part-time options, and also include professional studies such as teaching, medicine, law and business, as well as a number of short course professional development opportunities.